Delaware • New Jersey • Pennsylvania

 - Please Mail Payment Due To:

-This year the DRBC is pleased to announce the launch of its new, online electronic reporting system for all participants in the Water Supply Charges Program.
-The new online system has been designed to simplify surface water use reporting, eliminate the need for the paper reports that are currently being used, and generate an invoice for your reference and use in submitting payments.
-Online reporting of surface water use is mandatory starting in 2013 for all reporters.
+In January 2013, DRBC announced the launch of its new, online electronic reporting system for all participants in the Water Supply Charges Program.
+The new online system has been designed to simplify surface water use reporting, eliminate the need for the paper reports, and generate an invoice for your reference and use in submitting payments.
+Online reporting of surface water use is mandatory for all reporters.
 Please note that reporting and payment deadlines remain unchanged from prior years.

 Helpful Information to Get You Started With Online Reporting: